Azure-Samples/active-directory-dotnet-daemon/README.md

 1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 1. Click on **All services** in the left-hand nav, and choose **Azure Active Directory**.

+> In the next steps, you might need the tenant name (or directory name) or the tenant ID (or directory ID).
+These are presented in the **Properties** of the Azure Active Directory window respectively as *Name* and *Directory ID*

 #### Register the service app (TodoListService Web API)

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.